yazoink/nixos/documentation.md

 Enable features related to specific hardware.
 See `options/default.nix`.

+### myOptions.hardwareFeatures.laptop.touchpadScrollFactor
+Scroll factor to set for laptop touchpad in Hyprland.

 ## Custom Options (local to features)
 The options which are not intended for use outside `modules/`.
 The global custom options are essentially an abstraction for this part of the config.